ErnWg/starter-hugo-academic-EW/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
-I am a first year PhD student at the IMT School of Advanced Studies Lucca, supervied by Professor Pietrini.
+I am a first year PhD student at the IMT School of Advanced Studies Lucca, supervised by Professor Pietro Pietrini.
 Broadly speaking, I am interested in using computational modelling to investigate aberrant reward processing in antisocial individuals (I know, Mindhunter stuff).

 In my free time I enjoy playing badminton and bouldering, or lurking on Skyscanner for cheap flights.